5 common Medical & Dental Practice Challenges

 2. Why most EHR’s will fail, is yours next?

 Choosing the wrong EHR could be catastrophic for your practice and cause severe financial harm.
-What would happen if your software went down for a month and you could not collect payments, files become corrupted, inaccessible patient data, or productivity grinds to a halt due to your vendor not updating in a timely manner.
+What would happen if your software went down for a month and you could not collect payments, files become corrupted, inaccessible patient data or productivity grinds to a halt due to your vendor not updating in a timely manner?

 This very thing occurred with UCSF in California, Please note that I have no direct knowledge of what happened to UCSF during their implementation, which took place a few years ago.
-But according to blog Health Care Renewal , UCSF had to halt its $50 million roll-out midstream, doubtless at huge cost, despite hand-holding from GE itself.
+But according to blog Health Care Renewal , UCSF had to halt its $50 million roll-out midstream, doubtless at a huge cost, despite hand-holding from GE itself.

 Competition is fierce between EHR vendors seeking to capitalize on federal stimulus opportunities, but many experts and industry insiders agree that only a handful of the strongest vendors will survive.